aarya-bhatia/irc/README.md

 ## Additional Command

-I added an additional command that is not a real command but is used for demonstration and testing.
+I added an additional command that is not a real command but is used for demonstration.
 The command "TEST_LIST_SERVER" is used to get a list of all servers on the network in an asynchronous way.
 To implement this command we use three kinds of replies and send the reply as a multipart message.

 Replies: